Fermented foods and the community of microorganisms

 Support of the gut environment |

-Component of a balanced, gut-friendly diet |
+Part of a balanced, gut-friendly diet |

 It is crucial to understand that fermented foods are not automatically classified as probiotics.
-Their nutritional significance lies rather in their ability to influence the functional environment in the gut.
+Their nutritional physiological significance lies rather in their ability to influence the functional environment in the gut.
 Probiotic effects are possible but not guaranteed.
 Prebiotic effects are often indirect and depend on the individual composition of the gut microbiome.

-In summary, fermented foods can possess both probiotic and prebiotic properties.
+In summary, fermented foods can have both probiotic and prebiotic properties.
 However, it is crucial to understand that their effect is supportive and modulatory.
 They do not replace targeted medical intervention but can contribute to the functional stability of the gut microbiome as part of a balanced diet.

 Fermentation and digestion: improved nutrient availability

-Fermentation can positively influence the digestion and nutrient availability of foods because it leads to microbial pre-processing of the food before consumption.
+Fermentation can positively influence the digestion and nutrient availability of foods because it leads to a microbial pre-processing of the food before consumption.
 From a nutritional physiology perspective, this means that certain components of the food become more accessible to the human body.

 Fermentation does not automatically lead to a higher nutrient density of foods.
 However, it can help make existing nutrients more efficiently utilized.
 The effect depends on the starting product, the fermentation process, and the individual digestive situation.